 The hour-long tour includes a visit to a breathtaking sea cave where you and the kids will have so much fun exploring.

 The only great way to experience Las Caletas Beach is to book a tour through Vallarta Adventures.

-I highly recommend taking this tour because the beach is absolutely beautiful, and the tour offers a ton of activities for both adults and kids.
+I highly recommend taking this tour because the beach is absolutely beautiful, and the tour offers a ton of fun things to do in Puerto Vallarta’s most beautiful coastal setting for both adults and kids.

 There’s a kids’ adventure park, snorkeling, kayaking, cooking classes, and much more.

 Things to do in Puerto Vallarta at night

 Night or day, you’ll never be short on things to do in Puerto Vallarta.
 Here are some night tours in Puerto Vallarta and the activities I recommend not missing out on during the night.

 18. Watch Rhythms of the Night